KoushikMuthakana/aws-event-driven-datalake/README.md

 3. **Amazon CloudWatch**: Monitors the performance and health of the streaming data pipelines.
 4. **AWS Lambda**: Processes incoming data, detects duplicates, and handles data transformation.
 5. **Amazon DynamoDB**: Stores unique identifiers for duplicate detection and primary key management.
-6. **Amazon Kinesis Firehose**: Delivers processed and transformed data to Amazon S3 in compressed raw JSON format, partitioned by event type,event_subtype and (Year/Month/day).
+6. **Amazon Kinesis Firehose**: Delivers raw data to Amazon S3 in compressed raw JSON format, partitioned by event type,event_subtype and (Year/Month/day).
 7. **Amazon S3 (Compressed Raw JSON Files)**: Serves as the data lake storage, storing raw JSON files in a compressed format for efficient storage and retrieval.
 8. **AWS Glue Crawler**: Scans the raw JSON files in S3 and updates the Glue Data Catalog with table definitions.
 9. **AWS Glue Data Catalog**: Central metadata repository for data discovery and search.
 10. **AWS Glue Job (Apache Spark)**: Transforms raw JSON data into aggregated, partitioned Parquet files, managing incremental loads.
-11. **Amazon S3 (Processed Data Storage)**: Stores the transformed and aggregated Parquet files.
+11. **Amazon S3 (Processed Data Storage)**: Stores the transformed and aggregated Parquet files in partitions.
 12. **Databricks with Apache Spark**: Processes both batch and streaming data from Amazon S3 for advanced analytics.
 13. **Visualization and ML/AI**: Utilizes the processed data for generating insights through visualization tools and machine learning models.
 14. **Events Replay (AWS Lambda)**: Replays events from raw JSON files if needed for data recovery or reprocessing.

+---

 ### Why AWS Lambda is Perfect for This Architecture

-#### Overview
 AWS Lambda is a serverless compute service that runs  code in response to events.
 It automatically manages the underlying compute resources, making it a great fit for the data-driven architecture shown.

 ### Key Benefits of AWS Lambda